Debiased Front-Door Learners for Heterogeneous Effects: Experiments

 Finally, panel~(d) examines weak-overlap scenarios by pushing $e(X=1 \mid C)$ and $q(Z=1 \mid X,C)$ toward zero.
 In this regime, the plug-in estimator exhibits severe degradation, and FD-DR suffers noticeable variance inflation due to its use of inverse weights.
-FD-R, by contrast, remains stable and consistently outperforms both FD-PI and FD-DR. These patterns mirror our analytical comparison in \S~\ref{subsec:comparison}, confirming that FD-DR excels when nuisances are accurately estimated and overlap is sufficient, while FD-R is particularly advantageous under weak overlap or noisy nuisance models.
+FD-R, by contrast, remains stable and outperforms both FD-PI and FD-DR in this simulation.
+These patterns mirror our analytical comparison in \S~\ref{subsec:comparison}, and are consistent with FD-DR performing best when nuisances are accurately estimated and overlap is sufficient, while FD-R is particularly advantageous under weak overlap or noisy nuisance models.